Cusco in September: Complete guide

 Maybe you’d like to read: Top 10 Cusco treks for adventure seekers

-The Andean Crafts Fair, held throughout September, celebrates traditional and contemporary Andean crafts.
+The Andean crafts fair of Cusco in september, held throughout September, celebrates traditional and contemporary Andean crafts.
 It features a wide range of handcrafted items from local artisans.

 Browse traditional crafts, including textiles, pottery, and jewelry.
 The fair highlights handwoven alpaca garments, intricate beadwork, and vibrant textiles, reflecting Andean artistic traditions.